Leading from Experience: Developing the Consultative Stance

 Note: The registration fee includes dinner on Friday evening, and breakfast and lunch on Saturday and Sunday.
 Participants will be responsible for dinner on Saturday evening, in addition to making their own lodging arrangements.

 A deposit of $50 is required to reserve a space once your application is accepted.
 Full payment is due October 19, 2018.

 You can make payment in one of two ways:

-1. PayPal: Once your request to attend has been confirmed by the Workshop Administrator, you will be invoiced from the Center for the Study of Groups and Social Systems via PayPal.
+- PayPal: Once your application has been accepted by the Workshop Administrator, you will be invoiced via PayPal.

-To request a fee reduction, please submit a conference registration form to the Workshop Administrator, Lori Schweickert, including a $50 deposit along with a note indicating that you will be applying for aid.
+To request a fee reduction, please submit the workshop application form to the Workshop Administrator, Lori Schweickert, including a $50 deposit along with a note indicating that you will be applying for aid.
 Then please send a letter via email to Lori at firstname.lastname@example.org, stating the reasons for your request.
-Letters requesting fee reductions must be received by March 1, 2017.
+Letters requesting fee reductions must be received by September 30, 2018.

-If an application is withdrawn on or before April 1, an administrative fee of $25 will be retained and the remainder of the tuition will be refunded.
-No refund will be issued on or after April 1, 2018.
+If an application is withdrawn on or before October 1, an administrative fee of $25 will be retained and the remainder of the tuition will be refunded.
+No refund will be issued on after October 15, 2018.

 - Albany International Airport, Albany, NY